-The specimens selected for this study were nasal secretions.
-These secretions were collected by using sterile cotton swabs.
-Cotton swabs were sterilized in hot air oven at a temperature of $160^{\circ}$ C for 1 hour.
-Cotton tipped dry swab was inserted into the anterior nares of animals and human beings and rubbed gently against the mucosa for approximately 5 seconds and it was placed in normal saline.
-A total of 455 nasal swabs from anterior nare of animals and human beings were collected aseptically in sterile normal saline tubes.
+The specimens selected for this study were milk samples.
+These samples were collected by using sterile test tubes.
+Test tubes were sterilized in hot air oven at a temperature of 160° C for 1 hour.
+Milk samples were collected from the local vendors by using a sterile dipper..
+A total of 90 milk samples were collected aseptically in sterile test tubes.
 The collected specimens were processed within 2 to 24 hours of collection.
-The source and number of samples collected in this study are given in Table.1

 For the isolation and identification of Staphylococcus aureus Tryptic soy broth was used for enrichment of inoculum.
-Baird Parker agar supplemented with 5% sterile egg volk tellurite suspension was used for isolation of Staphylococcus aureus.
-Isolation was carried out by inserting the cotton tipped dry swabs into the anterior nares and rubbed gently against the mucosa for approximately 5 seconds and they were placed in normal saline tubes.
-Loop full of inoculum from the tubes was transferred to tryptic soy broth tubes and the tubes were incubated at 37°C for 24 hours.
-After incubation a loop full of inoculum from tryptic soy broth tubes was streaked over Baird Parker agar with egg yolk tellurite plates and the plates were incubated at 37oC for 48 hours.
+Baird Parker agar supplemented with 5% sterile egg yolk tellurite suspension was used for isolation of Staphylococcus aureus.
+Loop full of inoculum from the tubes was transferred to tryptic soy broth tubes and the tubes were incubated at 37^oC for 24 hours.
+After incubation a loop full of inoculum from tryptic soy broth tubes was streaked over Baird Parker agar with egg yolk tellurite plates and the plates were incubated at 37^oC for 48 hours.

 A smear was prepared from the growth on Baird Parker agar and it was stained with Grams method of staining.
 Gram positive bacteria were identified up to genus level as staphylococcus based on morphology.
 All the isolates were identified up to species level based on biochemical and sugar fermentation tests as per the methods described by Barrow and Felthan (1993) and Bergeys manual of systemic bacteriology (1984).